-Rick Heller has turned the University of Iowa baseball program into a perennial Big Ten Conference and NCAA contender in his first eight seasons as the Hawkeyes’ head coach.
+Rick Heller has turned the University of Iowa baseball program into a perennial Big Ten Conference and NCAA contender in his first ten seasons as the Hawkeyes’ head coach.

-Heller has injected new life into the Iowa program, leading the Hawkeyes to the 240 victories — an average of 30 wins per season — advancing to two NCAA Regionals, and claiming the first Big Ten Tournament title in program history.
+Heller has injected new life into the Iowa program, leading the Hawkeyes to 320 victories — an average of 32 wins per season — advancing to three NCAA Regionals, and claiming the first Big Ten Tournament title in program history.
 The 2017 title was Iowa’s first since winning the regular season crown in 1990.

-In 35 seasons as a head coach, Heller owns a career record of 930-721-4.
+In 37 seasons as a head coach, Heller has 1,010 career wins.
 He is one of two Iowa head coaches to lead the program to the NCAA Tournament.
+Heller ranks ninth in wins among active head coaches.

-Under Heller’s watch, Iowa advanced to the postseason in six consecutive years for the first time in program history, he has coached eight All-Americans and at least one first-team All-Big Ten selection in six seasons.
-Iowa has had 23 Major League Baseball Draft picks in eight seasons, including 21 in a six-year stretch, the most all-time.
+Under Heller’s watch, Iowa advanced to the postseason in seven consecutive years for the first time in program history.
+He has coached 13 All-Americans, one Big Ten Player of the Year, two Big Ten Pitchers of the Year, one Big Ten Freshman of the Year and at least one first-team All-Big Ten selection in eight seasons.
+Iowa has had 29 Major League Baseball Draft picks (and a total of 34 sign professional contracts) in ten seasons, including 23 in a seven-year stretch, the most all-time.

 Heller has also given the Hawkeyes an international flavor, taking the team to the Dominican Republic in 2016 and Taipei, Taiwan, as the United States representative at the 2017 World University Games.
 Heller led USA to a silver medal, as the team became the first American squad to medal in Universiade history.